-Gwynn, Stephen Lucius (1864–1950), man of letters, politician, and soldier, was born 13 February 1864 at St Columba's College, Rathfarnham, Dublin, eldest child of John Gwynn (qv), warden of St Columba's and later professor of divinity at TCD, and his wife, Lucy Josephine, the daughter of William Smith O'Brien (qv).
+Gwynn, Stephen Lucius (1864–1950), man of letters, politician, and soldier, was born 13 February 1864 at St Columba's College, Rathfarnham, Dublin, eldest child of John Gwynn (qv), warden of St Columba's and later professor of divinity Trinity College Dublin (TCD), and his wife, Lucy Josephine, daughter of

 Gwynn's early life was marked by extensive contact with the O'Briens, notably his uncle Lucius, who became curate to Rev. John Gwynn, and Charlotte Grace O'Brien (qv), later the subject of a short biographical memoir by Gwynn.
-Gwynn also started work on a biography of William Smith O'Brien; the unfinished manuscript is in the NLI.
+Gwynn also started work on a biography of William Smith O'Brien; the unfinished manuscript is in the National Library of Ireland (NLI).

 Gwynn spent his first years in Co.
 Donegal while his father was rector of Tullyaughnish (near Ramelton) and dean of Raphoe.
 All the children were educated privately by their parents; Gwynn later described his mother as the best teacher he had ever encountered.
 His imagination was permanently shaped by the landscape of north Donegal, by contact with the local peasantry, by the experience of landed society in its last years of confidence before the Land War, and by meeting older Church of Ireland clergymen whose attitudes had been shaped before disestablishment.
 He remembered seeing Lord George Hill (qv), whom he described as revered and worthy of reverence, and Lord Leitrim (qv); while he thought that the latter possessed some good qualities, he recorded that no observer could fail to recognise how much better off his tenants became within a few years of his assassination.